 Autosomal recessive describes one of several ways that a disorder or disease is passed down through families.
 An autosomal recessive disorder occurs when a child inherits two copies of an abnormal gene, one from the mother and one from the father.
 The biological parents oftentimes have no symptoms of disease because the one functional gene is able to compensate for the defective gene.
 This means that two healthy people can produce a child or multiple children with the same genetic disorder.

-AGU is inherited in an autosomal recessive pattern, meaning both copies of the AGA gene A change in DNA that can cause disease. (one from each parent) must be present in the person diagnosed with AGU.
+AGU is inherited in an autosomal recessive pattern, meaning both copies of the AGA gene A variant is a change in DNA.
+A variant may or may not cause disease.
+The following modifiers describe the variant: (i) pathogenic, (ii) likely pathogenic, (iii) uncertain significance, (iv) likely benign, or (v) benign depending on whether or not the variant causes disease.
+For example, a “pathogenic variant” may cause disease.
+The term “variant” has replaced the term “mutation.” (one from each parent) must be present in the person diagnosed with AGU.

 Healthy AGA Gene